marionzualo/kmkr/README.md

 ```
 ### Options
 `-f`, `--date-format`

 Use a different date format for the filename prefixes.
+The format directives used are the ones for [Ruby's strftime method](http://ruby-doc.org/core-2.2.2/Time.html#method-i-strftime).

 `-d`, `--directory`

 Set the location where the file should be saved.

 `-s`, `--suffix`

 Add a suffix to the filename

 You can always get more details using `kmkr -h`.